numeric-rust/numeric/README.md

 Add your name to the [CONTRIBUTORS.md](CONTRIBUTORS.md) file as part of your PR, no matter how small it may seem.

-## Acknowledgement
+## Acknowledgements

-Borrowing shamelessly from the great project Numpy and a little bit from Torch7.
+Numeric Rust is primarily inspired by Numpy and borrows heavily from that project.
+Even the name is a play on **Num**eric **Py**thon.
+Another source of some inspiration is Torch7.